grootmax/ReTi---A.I.---Transcription-made-simple/README.md

-# Reti-AI is a transcription app.
+# Reti-AI is a transcription app
    * this projects is made with Assembly-AI transcription API.